कृण्वन्तो विश्वमार्यम.

 d.
 Sesamum

-Q.7.Which one of the following is announced by the government in support of a crop?
+Q.7.Which one of the following is announced by the government in

 a.
 Maximum support Price